isomerpages/moe-etd-tflb/pages/Toolkit for CGC.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Discover how to foster <strong>Civic Literacy</strong> while preparing to
-contribute as a participant in a Primary school camp.</p>
+contribute as a participant in a school camp for primary school students.</p>
 </td>
 </tr>
 <tr>